-\The Group has not recognised deferred tax asset as it is not probable that taxable profit will be available for utilizing the unused tax losses and temporary differences.
-The group has neither recognised deferred tax expense nor income in the statement of profit and loss and other comprehensive income for the year ended 31 March 2022 and 31 March 2021 and consequently reconciliation for the same is not disclosed.
+\The Company has not recognised deferred tax asset as it is not probable that the taxable profit will be available for utilizing the unused tax losses and temporary differences.
+The Company has neither recognised deferred tax expense nor income in the statement of profit and loss and other comprehensive income for the year ended 31 March 2023 and 31 March 2022 and consequently reconciliation for the same is not disclosed.
+Also, the MAT credit and business loss unutilised are due for expiry within 15 years amounting to ₹ 1,038 lakhs (₹ 721 Lakhs for previous year) and business loss amounting to ₹ 2,116 Lakhs (₹ 3,116 Lakhs for previous year) for 8 years and ₹ 2,190 Lakhs (₹ 2,187 Lakhs for previous year) for 20 years respectively from the end of the financial year in which they are created.
+All other temporary differences does not have any expiry.